khamsha/github-final-project/CONTRIBUTING.md

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
-Staging environment is created to test in production-like environment
+Staging environment is created to test in production-like environment.